Malagasy civet: Behavior

 The Malagasy civet is nocturnal, though sources disagree over whether it is solitary or, unusual among euplerids, lives in pairs.
 It is not a good climber and frequents ravines.
-It eats small vertebrates (mammals, reptiles, and amphibians), insects, aquatic animals, and eggs stolen from birds' nests.
+It eats small vertebrates (mammals, small birds, reptiles, and amphibians), insects, aquatic animals, and eggs stolen from birds' nests.
 It is shy and secretive.
 Their vocalizations are similar to crying and groaning, as well as a sound similar to coq-coq.
 Pairs of males and females defend a large area (around 50 ha) as their territory.
 In the winter, it may store fat in its tail, which can make up 25% of their weight.
 The mating season of the Malagasy civet is August to September and the gestation period is around three months, ending with the birth of one young.
 The young are rather well-developed, weigh around 65 to 70 g, and are weaned in two to three months, leaving their parents at around one year old.
 The average lifespan of a Malagasy civet is about 21 years in captivity.